 Hidde Brongersma studied both physics and chemistry at Leiden University, where he also received his PhD.
 During his career he has worked at the interface of physics and chemistry.
 After a postdoc at Caltech he joined Philips Electronics where he was at the cradle of Low Energy Ion Scattering (LEIS).
 During his time at Philips he directed research on the development of the compact disc, optical fibers, and a variety of high-end glass applications.
 Parallel to his industrial career, he was appointed as a professor of chemistry at Leiden University.
 Later he joined the faculty of physics at the Eindhoven University of Technology.
 This gave him the opportunity to further develop the LEIS technique and apply it to solve problems in a great variety of materials applications.
 He holds patents on the compact disc, optical fibers and on LEIS.
 In Eindhoven he directed large research efforts on catalysis, polymers, III-V semiconductors and ceramics, and was a member of the Board of two Centers of Excellence in The Netherlands.
 Brongersma received numerous awards, an honorary doctorate and the prestigious Jacob Kistemaker prize in physics.
 Most recently, he started a successful start-up company, Calipso, which was at the basis of the High-Sensitivity LEIS technique that is now further developed and marketed by ION-TOF in Germany.
 In 2010 he was appointed as a visiting professor at Imperial College in London.

-Dr. Israel E. Wachs, Lehigh University New Insights from LEIS about Anomolous Surface Compositions of Stoichiometric Mixed Oxide Compounds
+Prof. Israel E. Wachs, Lehigh University New Insights from LEIS about Anomolous Surface Compositions of Stoichiometric Mixed Oxide Compounds

 Israel Wachs, G. Whitney Snyder professor of chemical engineering at Lehigh University, studies complex phenomena related to surface oxides.
 He has demonstrated that, for many two-component metal oxide systems, one metal oxide may be present as an atomically dispersed phase over a second metal oxide substrate.
 His research team systematically examines various structures of these atomically dispersed surface oxides on oxide substrates to determines the factors that control the metal oxide structure.
 Much of the structural information about surface oxides can be provided with modern laser Raman spectroscopy because of the dependence of the Raman spectrum on the structure of the scattering material.
 Another goal in his work is to define the relationship between surface oxide structures and their various physical and chemical properties.
 A better understanding of the synthesis and materials science/solid-state chemistry of the surface oxides is also emerging from this research program.
 The insight generated from this research has implications for metal oxide catalysts, ceramic materials, pigment materials, and electronic devices which find wide application in the pollution control industry, chemical industry, petroleum industry and the advanced materials industries.
 Professor Wachs' pioneering research on mixed metal oxide catalysts has been recognized by numerous scientific organizations (AIChE, ACS, EPA and multiple catalysis societies.)